n1tehawk/papertiger/Readme.txt

 - command line control on server
 - CGI REST server component
 - Viewer/scanner GUI written in Lazarus+FreePascal
+- Initial support for WIA/TWAIN on Windows to support scanning from desktop

 Further possible refinements:
 - support for other databases (sqlite, PostgreSQL, MS SQL Server)
 - using image cleanup tools such as scantailor and unpaper
-- using WIA etc on Windows to support Windows scanners
 - write .deb install pacakge for easy installation on Debian servers
 - batch import of images/pdfs